nhooyr/neoman/README.md

 - Aware of modern manpages, e.g. sections are not just 1-8 anymore
 - zsh/bash/fish support
 - Can open paths to manpages!
 - Support for multiple languages!
-If you will use it with another language, make sure to see `g:neoman_synopsis`.

 ## Install
 Any plugin manager should work fine.